Skip to Content

 Testing Helpers

-TSTyche does not require to use the helper functions.
-For instance, instead of callbacks you can use block statements (opens in a new tab) to scope variables or code comments to name the tests:
+Using the helper functions is optional.
+For instance, instead of callbacks, you can use block statements to scope variables, or code comments to name the tests:

-This also works, but the helpers have more to offer.
-First, they provide the run mode flags to select tests to run.
+Both approaches work, but the helpers have more to offer.
+First, they provide the run mode flags.
 Second, you can filter tests by name from the command line through the --only and --skip options.

 describe(name, callback)